 Rebuilding Custom Consensus modules under heavy development is part of the compilation, especially the development of the first reference module that is linked to another module, from a testers point of view, is like breathing.
 Doesn’t have to be done for 5 minutes but may not be testing the most up to date code.
 “Do I need to rebuild now” became the rhetorical question of the week.
 We all enjoy compiling code and making it do new stuff within the Komodo ecosystem.

 If you drop into the testers channel and want to test what an oracle feed does to expedite our testers workflow:

 build when you are in src gcc cc/dapps/oraclefeed.c -lm

 Whether “Oracle Feed” dApp becomes useful in the real world as it is or whether it provides some learning resource, it is certainly useful in the developer/tester workflow.
 Last week Oracle Feed was mentioned because jl777 used it for testing other things that are not BTC price feeds.

-What is a Gateway smart contract?
+What is a Gateway CC module?

 When will this be ready?

 Active testing is already underway.
 The testing process has been expedited by this “Oracle Feed” dApp mentioned in week #2 so the turnaround time in testing new development is expedited.